8 questions to get to know your lender

 1. What loan programs do you offer?

 This is a good initial question to ask, as it should prompt a lender to ask questions about you, thereby kick-starting your potential relationship.
-Depending on your personal and financial situation, you may qualify for a Veterans Administration loan, or a low-down-payment loan, or one of many other loan programs available through different lenders.
+Depending on your personal and financial situation, you may qualify for a Veterans Affairs (VA) loan, or a low-down-payment loan, or one of many other loan programs available through different lenders.

 Good lenders should want to know as much about their potential borrowers as possible and should tailor each loan to the borrower's exact circumstances.
 And as a borrower, you want to feel like you have a strong level of trust in your lender, otherwise you may suffer with a nagging concern that you're not receiving the best possible service.